everlution/message-bus/README.md

 # Everlution Eventbus

-This library provides an eventbus solution for making microservices interact together.
+This library provides an eventbus solution in PHP for making microservices interact together.

 ## Installation